-Historic Albany Foundation has three major preservation programs - preservation advocacy, education, and technical assistance.
+Historic Albany Foundation has three main focus areas - preservation advocacy, education, and technical assistance.

-To raise public awareness for some of Albany’s most iconic and yet endangered buildings, Historic Albany issues an Endangered Historic Resources List every five years. which guides the organization’s advocacy efforts for some of Albany’s most iconic, and yet vacant, buildings.
-Click here to view the most recent complete Endangered Historic Resource list.
+To raise public awareness for some of Albany’s most iconic - yet endangered buildings - we issue an Endangered Historic Resources list every five years. which guides the organization’s advocacy efforts.
+Click here to view the most recent list.

-Historic Albany also champions ‘best practice's’ and celebrates excellence in preservation through our Preservation Merit Awards.
-Click here to view our Preservation Merit Award page.
+Historic Albany also champions ‘best practice's’ for rehabilitation and celebrates excellence in preservation through our Preservation Merit Awards.
+Click here to view our PMA awards page.

-Historic Albany prides itself on a full calendar of education programs to tickle everyone’s fancy from walking tours of Capitol Hill to pub lectures on Albany’s early architecture to DIY workshops highlighting salvaged treasures from the Architectural Parts Warehouse.
-Though the topics changes seasonally, Historic Albany’s annual calendar of programs include:
+Historic Albany prides itself on a full calendar of educational programs to tickle everyone’s fancy, from walking tours of Capitol Hill to pub lectures on Albany’s early architecture & DIY workshops.
+Though the topics change seasonally, Historic Albany’s annual calendar of programs often include:

-Throwback Thursday Walking Tour Series (July & August) feature very popular and often sold out tours from the previous year for those who missed them.
+Throwback Thursday Walking Tour Series (July & August) features very popular, often sold out tours from the previous year for those who missed them.

-House & Garden Tour (Third Thursday in June) is a self guided walking tour of 10-15 historic homes and their gardens, this program is done in conjunction with the Center Square Association.
+House & Garden Tour (Third Thursday in June) is a self-guided walking tour of 10-15 historic homes and their gardens, done in conjunction with the Center Square Association.

-Members ONLY Tours give our members a chance to explore some of Albany’s finest buildings that are not often open to the public.
+Members ONLY Tours give our members a chance to explore some of the city’s finest buildings that are not often open to the public.

 Lectures are offered on architectural history, Albany history, iconic buildings, Albany architects and builders, current preservation projects in the Capital Region and more at a variety of historic locations and watering holes throughout the city.